Azure/azure-migrate-export/overview.md

 The link downloads a .zip file.
 Extract the contents of the package.
 The Package consists of three files:
 1. Azure-Migrate-Export.exe is a light-weight console app that facilitates running of discovery and assessment and helps fetch data from Azure Migrate discovery and assessment APIs.
-2. PSScripts folder consists of underlying PowerShell modules.
+2. The PSScripts folder consists of underlying PowerShell modules.
-3. PowerBI template helps build a cohesive presentation on top of discovery and assessment reports generated after running Azure-Migrate-Export.exe
+3. The PowerBI template helps build a cohesive presentation on top of discovery and assessment reports generated after running Azure-Migrate-Export.exe
 The Azure Migrate Export Utility is hosted on an open source github repository.
 Users can access all versions of this utility package from https://aka.ms/azuremigrateexportutility.
 Users can use the script to build on top of current solutions.

 ## How does Azure Migrate Export Work?